 LEGO lies in the intersection of Machine Learning and Natural Language Processing (NLP).
-Its goal is to address the following challenges: what are the right representations for structured data and how to learn them automatically, and how to apply such representations to complex and structured prediction tasks in NLP?
-In recent years, continuous vectorial embeddings learned from massive unannotated corpora have been increasingly popular, but they remain far too limited to capture the complexity of text data as they are task-agnostic and fall short of modeling complex structures in languages.
-LEGO strongly relies on the complementary expertise of the two partners in areas such as representation/similarity learning, structured prediction, graph-based learning, and statistical NLP to offer a novel alternative to existing techniques.
+Its goal is to address the following challenges: what are the right representations for structured data and how to learn them automatically, in a robust and transferable way?
+How to apply such representations to complex and structured prediction tasks in NLP?
+The past years have seen an increasing interest in learning continuous vectorial embeddings, which can be trained together with the prediction model in an end-to-end fashion, as in recent sequence-to-sequence neural models.
+However, they are unsuitable to low-resource languages as they require massive amounts of data to train.
+They are also very prone to overfitting, which makes them very brittle, and sensitive to bias present in the original text as well as to confounding factors such as author attributes.
+LEGO strongly relies on the complementary expertise of the two partners in areas such as representation learning, structured prediction, graph-based learning, multi-task/transfer learning and statistical NLP to offer a novel alternative to existing techniques.

 - optimize the embeddings based on annotations so as to minimize structured prediction errors,